Sonat-Consulting/elm-fagdag/README.md

 This task uses a non-core library for JSON [elm-decode-pipeline](https://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/3.0.1/) because it feels nice to work with, and it is an instant recommendation.
 The example will use this, but feel free to use which ever approach you want.

+## 04-js-interop
+Try to look at this, and see if it can be used elsewhere?

 ## 00-bonus-task
 1. Post and read from localStorage (hint: ports and js)
 1. Write tests, but know that testing Elm is different compared to more more error prone languages